 Many of us who have grown up in the church are uncomfortable talking about sex.
 The old adage “Sex is dirty and bad - save it for the person you love” has served to shame us about sexuality and has in many cases eliminated any healthy discussion concerning healthy sexual relations.
 Often, under the veil of shame, this leads to sexual brokenness in which one struggles with "a dirty little secret” until it is often acted upon in an unhealthy way.

 Healthy Christian spirituality will seek to bring wholeness to a person - this includes body, soul, and spirit.
 A healthy perspective on the body can bring a great deal of health to our faith and part of a holistic Christian spirituality includes a healthy, evidenced informed view of sex and sexuality.

 Organizationally, however, there are a few steps we can take to acknowledge the potential for sexuality misconduct on the part of our leaders.
 Establish healthy boundaries which can be a support for our leaders and congregants alike and have a clear process for dealing with situations which occur - God forbid.

 A few thoughts of how Churches can be Responsible.

 1) Each Church needs to have a written policy that addresses the relationship between leaders and those they serve - most specifically recognizing the imbalance of power which often occurs, and address the issues which contribute to this phenomenon.
-This policy must provide a point of reference to establish clear, healthy boundaries of conduct for the Pastor and those he/she serves as well.
+This policy must provide a point of reference to establish clear, healthy boundaries of conduct for the Pastor and those they serve as well.

-2) When there is a credible concern raised it must be addressed and the churches policy of conduct should provide a clear process which includes protecting the accuser and the accused as well as a process of investigation and hearing.
+2) When there is a concern raised (any concern) it must be addressed and the church's policy of conduct should provide a clear process which includes protecting the accuser and the accused as well as a process of investigation and hearing.
 A public and clearly defined process to deal with allegations which includes meaningful support for healing for all those involved - victim and family, pastor and family and the congregation.